agi-bootstrap/Dialectica/README.md

 ## Notes

-- The application requires outbound network access to the Gemini API.
-Ensure the environment where you run the server permits HTTPS requests to `generativelanguage.googleapis.com`.
+- The application requires outbound network access to the OpenAI API.
+Ensure the environment where you run the server permits HTTPS requests to `api.openai.com`.
 - The debate agents expect to cite their sources using placeholders like `[S1]` that are automatically translated into global citation numbers for display and judging.
 - The judge prompt reuses the debate transcript and shared citation list to ensure all conclusions remain grounded in the debate's evidence.
+- You can use different OpenAI models by setting the `OPENAI_MODEL` environment variable (e.g., `gpt-5-nano`, `gpt-4`, `gpt-3.5-turbo`, etc.).
+- **Note**: `gpt-5-nano` may not be available in all regions or API accounts.
+If you encounter errors, try using `gpt-4o-mini` or `gpt-3.5-turbo` instead.

 ## License